Geodesic Calculus on Implicitly Defined Latent Manifolds: Introduction

-\paragraph{Latent space geometry.} Their widespread use has made the latent space of autoencoders a prime object of study, and equipping them with an appropriate notion of geometry is a major goal. \cite{ShKuFl18} compute interpolations and other geometric operations on the data manifold by parametrizing it via the decoder, which is equivalent to pulling back the Euclidean metric from the data space to the latent space.
-However, they disregard any non-Euclidean geometric structure of the latent space. \cite{ChKlKu18} pursue a similar idea for VAEs, where they additionally modify the pulled-back metric to generate high cost away from the data manifold.
-This underlying idea was concurrently pursued by \cite{ArHaHa18} based on previous work by \cite{ToHaVe14} on Gaussian process latent variable models.
-They further extended this idea to pulling back non-Euclidean metrics \citep{ArHaSc20}, to pulling back the Fisher--Rao metric on densities \citep{ArGoPo22, LoGuLa25}, and to using Finsler metrics on latent spaces \citep{PoEkEk22}.
-In contrast to these works, we propose to encode the latent manifold as an implicit submanifold and derive a discrete geodesic calculus from this description. \cite{SuLiMa25} also learn an implicit representation of the latent manifold, however, they use it to modify the metric on the latent space and pull this modified metric back to the data space via the encoder.
+\paragraph{Latent Space Geometry.} Their widespread use has made the latent space of autoencoders a prime object of study, and equipping them with an appropriate notion of geometry is a major goal. \citet{ShKuFl18} compute interpolations and other geometric operations on the data manifold by parametrizing it via the decoder.
+However, they ignore that the actual latent manifold may have nonzero codimension in latent space. \citet{ChKlKu18} pursue a similar idea for VAEs, where they additionally modify the pulled-back metric to generate high cost away from the data manifold.
+This underlying idea was concurrently pursued by \citet{ArHaHa18} based on previous work by \citet{ToHaVe14} on Gaussian process latent variable models.
+They further extended this idea to pulling back non-Euclidean metrics \citep{ArHaSc20}, to pulling back the Fisher--Rao metric on densities \citep{ArGoPo22, lobashev2025hessian}, and to using Finsler metrics on latent spaces \citep{PoEkEk22}.
+In contrast to these works, we propose to encode the latent manifold as an implicit submanifold and derive a discrete geodesic calculus from this description.
+This allows both to compute paths that follow the latent manifold, i.e.\ the data support, and also to incorporate application-dependent metrics. \citet{SuLiMa25} also learn an implicit representation of the latent manifold, however, they use it to modify the metric on the latent space and pull this modified metric back to the data space via the encoder.
 We will perform all optimizations directly on the latent manifold to maintain the advantages of its low dimensionality.
+In \cref{appendix:reguncertainty} and \cref{appendix:densitymetrics} we further discuss and compare with different methods that compute paths following the data density.